EshaanAgg/Icarus/README.md

 ### Nestable Commands

 These are the basic operators of Relation Algebra which can be nested to create complex queries.
+Some notes that must be kept in mind while using the same:

+- All the operations are CASE-SENSITIVE, for the names and commands both.
+- The REPL has an inbuilt memory, so all the data that can be populated before the execution of the said command will be remembered.
+- Table names can also have lowercase alphabets as uppercase strings are reserved for keywords.
+- The commands are whitespace agnostic.

 Here is a detailed documentation related to the syntax of the same:

+#### Project

+- `Syntax`: `PROJECT(table, fieldName1, fieldName2, ...)`
+- `Use`: Displays all the specificied fields from the table identified by `table`.
+The `table` field can be either a name of the table in the database, or another relational operator which returns a table.
+- `Sample Usage`: `PROJECT(courses, CourseID)`

+#### Rename

+- `Syntax`: `REANME(oldTableName, newTableName)`
+- `Use`: Renames an already existing table identified by `oldTableName` to `newTableName` for convinience. `oldTableName` also accepts an already existing table in the memory.
+- `Sample Usage`: `RENAME(students, stud)`

 ## Available Methods for Scripting